nerdschoolbergen/build-and-deploy/README.md

 },
 ```

-Also as we know install bower packages through npm, lets remove it from our dependencies section of cricle.yml.
+Also as we know this will install bower packages through npm, lets remove it from our dependencies section of cricle.yml.
 Commit and push the changes to try again.
-The result is quite nice, our app is now functional, and its all automatic.
+The result is quite nice, our app is now functional, and its all automatically deployed.

 ## Lets complete this app
 Our calculator is functional for plus and divide, however we also need to implement the rest to have a proper calculator.